Archives: Publications

 by Spruce Root and REOS Partners for The Sustainable Southeast Partnership

 The Scenarios for the Future of Southeast Alaska are stories about what could happen in Southeast in the future, from 2025 to 2050.
 They are not stories about what will happen (forecasts) or what should happen (a vision).
-Rather, the scenarios hypothesize different ways the future could unfold for the region’s communities, economy, environment, and culture.
 The purpose of these stories is to offer a shared language for talking together about what is possible and what must be done.

 VIEW PDF >